Dear Friends and Brothers and Sisters in Christ,

-First, I must ask for your forgiveness for seeming to be insensitive to the real, horrific history of racism in our country in my recent Tweets.
+Some of you may feel that I have been insensitive to the real, horrific history of racism in our country in my recent Tweets.
 By saying “so-called” systemic racism, it may have seemed that I was making light of the awful atrocities in our nation’s and world’s history that have certainly affected us to this day.
-Indeed, the acts of wickedness in which European descendants purchased, enslaved, sold, abused, and murdered African descendants, then after the abolition of slaves continued to oppress, lynch, abuse, and murder African-Americans – are all abominations to the living God that will only paid for in Hell, or at the Cross of Christ.
+Indeed, the acts of wickedness in which European descendants purchased, enslaved, sold, abused, and murdered African descendants, then after the abolition of slaves continued to oppress, discrimate against, lynch, abuse, and murder African-Americans – are all abominations to the living God that will only paid for in Hell, or at the Cross of Christ.

 As I said in my prior blog, I am not denying that systemic racism has occurred in the United States from slavery to the Civil Rights era.
 What I am questioning is if we can legitimately say that it still exists in the same way as before.
 But perhaps most troubling to many of you is how you believe my statement of “so-called” systemic racism goes against your conviction that fatherlessness in the African-American community is itself a product of systemic racism.